Rock Rescue Clinic

 $425.00

 Whether you are leading or following, rescue skills are crucial to learn and practise.
+Increase confidence and know how deal with a variety of situations.

-Learning Outcomes:
+Learning Outcomes

 • Equipment strengths and limitations.